vuestorefront/mage2vuestorefront/README.md

 If You like to have Category filter working with configurable products - You need to expand the `product.configurable_children.attrName` to `product.attrName_options` array.
 This is automatically done by [mage2vuestorefront](https://github.com/DivanteLtd/mage2vuestorefront) for all attributes set as `product.configurable_options` (by default: color, size).
 If You like to add additional fields like `manufacturer` to the filters You need to expand `product.manufacturer_options` field.
 The easiest way to do so is to set `config.product.expandConfigurableFilters` to `['manufacturer']` and re-run the `mage2vuestorefront` indexer.

+## FAQ

+Here You can find some frequently asked questions answered:

+### I've been playing with VSF for quite a while now and now I see that my catalog rule (-20% on all products) is not applied in one shop.

+Please make sure that You've got the `config.synchronizeCatalogSpecialPrices` (env: `PRODUCTS_SPECIAL_PRICES`) and `config.renderCatalogRegularPrices` (env: `PRODUCTS_RENDER_PRICES`) set to `true` (default is `false`).
+Otherwise only the catalog prices will be synced (without dynamic pricing rules applied).
+You can also use the Vue Storefront [dynamic-pricing option](https://divanteltd.github.io/vue-storefront/guide/integrations/direct-prices-sync.html) for the same purpose.

 ## Advanced usage